Regional health authorities in Manitoba: Shared Health

 Shared Health (Soins Communs) is a centralized administrative organization that coordinates the delivery of healthcare services across the province of Manitoba—with initiatives that include planning for Health human resources, investing in capital equipment, and construction planning, among others.
 Developing clinical and preventive services, Shared Health works collaboratively with the Regional Health Authorities, as well as service-delivery organizations and communities.

 The organization was established as a legal entity in 2018 to provide "centralized clinical and business services for the regional health authorities."
 It has been a central focus of reform of the healthcare system under the government of Premier Brian Pallister.
 In 2019, Health Minister Cameron Friesen announced amendments to the Regional Health Authorities Act that would give Shared Health legislative power and make it a new provincial health authority.
 Through this legislation, Shared Health would adopt: the operations of the Health Sciences Centre and certain mental health programs, which are currently overseen by the Winnipeg Regional Health Authority; and Selkirk Mental Health Centre and the Addictions Foundation of Manitoba, which are facilitated by Manitoba Health.

-As of February 2021, executives of Shared Health include: Brock Wright, CEO; Lanette Siragusa, Chief Nursing Officer; and Perry Poulsen, Digital Health and Chief Information Officer.
+As of February 2025, executives of Shared Health include: Dr. Chris Christodoulou, Interim CEO; Monika Warren, Chief Nursing Officer; and Perry Poulsen, Digital Health and Chief Information Officer.